What's new with Pixelmator Pro?

 October 24, 2017: Pixelmator team teases Pixelmator Pro in new video

 Pixelmator Pro is a layer-based image editing app for Mac from the Pixelmator Team, which is the development company behind one of the best photo editing apps for Mac, and one of our favorite photo editing apps on iPad.

 It's been built from the ground up with the user in mind.
 Whether you're an experienced photo editor or just starting out, Pixelmator Pro works with you, making it easy to learn or simple to master.

 There are dozens of editing tools to help you create your perfect picture project.
 With things like an advanced zoom engine for ultra-close editing, Smart Scrolling so you can work outside the parameters of your immediate view, and wide color image support so you see the colors you're meant to see on the screen.

 Pixelmator Pro was designed specifically with the Mac user in mind.
 That's why it supports iCloud syncing, multiple tabs, special gestures for the Magic Trackpad (with Force Touch), and the Touch Bar on the Macbook Pro.

 Pixelmator Pro works with split-view, so you can work on your photo edits while using another supported app at the same time.

-It supports all the standard image files, like JPEG, TIFF, and PNG, and it also supports Apple's new HEIF format, so you can edit photos taken on your iOS 11 iPhone or iPad.
+It supports all the standard image files, like JPEG, TIFF, and PNG, and it also supports Apple's new HEIF format, so you can edit photos taken on your iOS 11 and newerr iPhone or iPad.

 Thanks to nondestructive editing, you can retain the original image, no matter how many changes you've made over time, including after you've closed the program.